 by Leonard Kish and Cyndy NayerTuesday, May 27, 2014 Published on ihealthbeat.org We hear a lot about the economic drain of health care, but what we may be seeing is the actual confirmation of the economic power in providing health care.
 In economic terms, there’s a very high opportunity cost … More

-from Forbes, a picture of the total impact of experiences and influences Kathy Caprino, on Forbes, writes of the similarities between business and family dysfunction, and particularly of the need to resolve the issues to succeed in personal and business relationships.
+Forbes offers a picture of the total impact of experiences and influences.
+Kathy Caprino, on Forbes, writes of the similarities between business and family dysfunction, and particularly of the need to resolve the issues to succeed in personal and business relationships.
 I highlight it here as a foil for some … More

 We are expanding the conference with workgroups and more!
 Delighted to be a part of the Leadership Team for the SRII Global Health Conference, which will again this year include a hackathon.
 And I’m really excited to tell you that I’ve been tasked with creating an innovation workshop that will … More

 Nayer’s view of the impact of Facebook pages created to support chronic care.
 This article on how disease-related Facebook pages are used just came to my desk.
 Normally, I bookmark and save for a later date.
 But as a value-based innovator in consumer engagement, I found this picture to be … More